 I remember pointing out some obvious parallels between the works of Aihwa Ong, Didier Fassin, Miriam Ticktin, and Rania Kassab Sweis and my own work, such as those related to the analyses of biopolitics, philanthropy and embodiment.
 But the answer is more complicated and it has taken years and “hindsights” to figure it out.

 The reason I find these works so inspiring was because I was already familiar with the field of migration studies, which some of these works are part of.
-Some authors followed from previous studies, such as Gloria Wekker, Clifford Geertz, and Johannes Fabian.
+Some authors followed from gender studies, such as Gloria Wekker, Clifford Geertz, and Johannes Fabian.
 Because this was already a familiar territory, it was easy to draw parallels and identify similar developments in my field.

-I have always liked to draw unexpected parallels and use unexpected combinations of theoretical perspectives.
+At the same time, I have always liked to draw unexpected parallels and use unexpected combinations of theoretical perspectives.
 Thus, to include anthropology where others would instead draw on sociology or psychology is what can be expected…

 In addition, I have for a very long time appreciated the balance between the empirical and the theoretical that anthropology offers and how anthropologists use practice to generate theories and concepts.
 I also admire the enriching reflexivity and self-critique within anthropology as a discipline whose only correspondence I find in gender studies.
 This is another reason why it is easy to “think” anthropology in other fields.
 Questions like these helped me to reflect on my situatedness (outsider-within, in-betweenness).
 But there is more.